cityjson/cjdb/cj2pgsql/README.md

 Additional CityObject types are appended to the list of allowed CityJSON objects.

 ### Data validation <a name="validation"></a>
 The importer does not validate the structure of the file.
+It is assumed that the input file is schema-valid ([CityJSON validator](https://validator.cityjson.org/)).
 It sends out warnings when:
 - there appear CityObject types defined neither in the main CityJSON specification nor any of the supplied extensions.
 - the specified target CRS does not have the Z-axis defined
 - the source dataset does not have a CRS defined at all